Course Catalog

 5 units

-Focuses on drawing reasonable conclusions from research findings by focusing on students' first-year research projects and critiques of existing research.
-Enrollment restricted to psychology graduate students.
+Focuses on drawing reasonable conclusions from research findings by working on students' first-year research projects and critiques of existing research.
+Prerequisite(s): PSYC 225A and PSYC 225B.
+Enrollment is restricted to developmental psychology graduate students or by permission of the instructor.

 PSYC 227